dstackai/dstack/docs/docs/concepts/volumes.md

 Volumes allow you to persist data between runs. `dstack` allows to create and attach volumes to dev environments, tasks, and services.

-!!! info "Experimental"
-    Volumes are currently experimental and work with the `aws`, `gcp`, and `runpod` backends.
+> Volumes are currently supported with the `aws`, `gcp`, and `runpod` backends.
-    Support for other backends is coming soon.
+Support for other backends and on-prem fleets is coming soon.

 ## Define a configuration